 I love to share the gospel with my friends (all two of them! just kidding..)!
 For one thing, I want them to be able to have the happiness the gospel has brought into my life.
 Knowing that Heavenly Father loves me is just super, and I want them to know it as well.
 I want to be able to share with them all the blessings that have come into my life from being a member of the Church.
 What I do, first is being an example.
 That's probably one of the most important things to do.
 Also, I like sharing the Book of Mormon with them, because it really is a super life-changing book.
 I also try to help them out as much as they need it.
 This also goes with being an example.
 Another thing I like to do (as mentioned above) is to make little programs so that they become more acquainted with the scriptures and such.
 Also, I try to invite them to lots of stuff!
 Mutual, firesides, having the missionaries over for dinner, church in general.
 One day, I hope, they'll be able to come and enjoy the fullness of the gospel and all the joy it brings into my life!

-I regularly attend church (sacrament meeting each Sunday, seminary on school mornings, mutual, etc.) and I try my best to be an example everywhere I go.
-Where I live, there aren't really a lot of members of the Church.
-At my school I'm the only active member (there's another inactive girl.
-Don't worry, I'm working on it) in the 12th grade.
+I regularly attend church and I try my best to be an example everywhere I go.
+Where I'm from, there aren't really a lot of members of the Church.
+At my old high school I was the only active member in the my grade.
 It's important for me to be the absolute best I can be, because I'm a member of the Church of Jesus Christ of Latter-day Saints, which is a high thing indeed.
 I want to be able to live my life to be a fantastic representative of Jesus Christ.